Thousands take to Hong Kong streets to protest new extradition laws

 Chris Patten, the last British governor of Hong Kong who handed the city back to Chinese rule in 1997, on Saturday described the move “as an assault on Hong Kong’s values, stability and security”, government-funded broadcaster RTHK reported.

-Hong Kong Chief Executive Carrie Lam and other government officials are standing fast by their proposals, saying they are vital to plug long-standing loopholes.
+Chief Executive Lam and other government officials are standing fast by their proposals, saying they are vital to plug long-standing loopholes.

 Under the changes, the Hong Kong leader would have the right to order the extradition of wanted offenders to China, Macau and Taiwan as well as other countries not covered by Hong Kong’s existing extradition treaties.

 As a safeguard such orders, to be issued case-by-case, could be challenged and appealed through the city’s vaunted legal system.
-But they will no longer be subject to review by the council as before, according to the government’s plan.

 Government officials have said no-one at risk of the death penalty or torture or facing a political charge could be sent from Hong Kong.
 Under pressure from local business groups, they earlier exempted nine commercial crimes from the new provisions.